ARM-software/gator/README_Streamline.txt

 *** Purpose ***

 Instructions on setting up ARM Streamline on the target.
 The gator driver and gator daemon are required to run on the ARM Linux target in order for ARM Streamline to operate.
+A new early access feature allows the gator daemon can run without the gator driver by using userspace APIs with reduced functionality when using Linux 3.12 or later.
 The driver should be built as a module and the daemon must run with root permissions on the target.

 *** Introduction ***